Licensing Policy Documents

 It established The Gambling Commission, a new, independent national regulator for commercial gambling in Great Britain who are also the issuing Authority for licences for operators of gambling businesses

 The Gambling Act requires all Licensing Authorities to prepare, consult on and publish a Statement of Gambling Policy every three years, setting out how the Authority will manage the licensing of local gambling premises.
-The Council completed the fourth review of its Statement of Gambling Policy during 2018 and the latest version came into effect on 6 January 2019.
+The Council has now completed the fifth revision of its statement of Gambling Policy, which was adopted and comes into effect on 6 January 2022.

 Guidance issued to Local Authorities by the Gambling Commission can be found on the Gambling Commission website.